ratulm/agentic-code-optimization/README.md

 ## Running the code

-You need access to AWS Bedrock, which is hardcoded as the model endpoint.
-The model being used is "us.anthropic.claude-sonnet-4-20250514-v1:0".
-These should be easy to change if needed as strands supports most inference providers.
+The code currently runs model providers AWS Bedrock and Google Gemini (which should be easy to extend as strands supports many model providers).
+Pick your provider using the MODEL_PROVIDER environment variable.

-Run code using
+Run code using something like:

-`AWS_PROFILE=<your-aws-profile-name> python code_evolution.py --initial-program examples/sorting_optimization/initial_program.py --evaluator examples/sorting_optimization/evaluator.py  --iterations 10`
+`MODEL_PROVIDER=bedrock AWS_PROFILE=<your-aws-profile-name> python code_evolution.py --initial-program examples/sorting_optimization/initial_program.py --evaluator examples/sorting_optimization/evaluator.py  --iterations 10`

+For Gemini, `MODEL_PROVIDER=gemini GOOGLE_API_KEY=<your-google-api-key>`.
+You can specify the model using the MODEL_ID environment variable.
+The defaults are "us.anthropic.claude-sonnet-4-20250514-v1:0" for Bedrock and gemini-2.5-flash for Gemini.

+Ignore `opentelemetry.context - ERROR - Failed to detach context` errors on the console.
+This is an opentelemetry and strands swarms interaction.

 The command above will produce output in examples/sorting_optimization/evolution_output_{timestamp}